ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/build-android-chat-app-using-onnxruntime/_review.md

             - A toolkit for converting machine learning models to ONNX format.
         correct_answer: 2
         explanation: >
-            Phi models are a series of large language models developed to perform natural language processing tasks such as text generation, completion, and comprehension.
+            Phi models are a series of Large Language Models developed to perform natural language processing tasks such as text generation, completion and comprehension.

     - questions:
         question: >